wp-plugins/genesis-columns-advanced/readme.txt

 == Description ==

-This plugin generates shortcodes for every column configuration available with the column classes built into the Genesis Framework by [StudioPress](http://www.studiopress.com).
+This plugin generates shortcodes for every column configuration available with the column classes provided by the Genesis Framework by [StudioPress](http://www.studiopress.com).
 Shortcodes are easily added using a custom button in your Wordpress editor.

 = Plugin Highlights =
-* 35 different responsive column configuration available
+* 35 different responsive column configurations available
 * Includes two utility shortcodes to assist with layout
 * Only adds one button to your Wordpress editor
 * Custom button design integrates seamlessly with the core Wordpress aesthetic